Sir Samuel Cornish, 1st Baronet

-Vice-Admiral Sir Samuel Cornish, 1st Baronet (c.
-1715 – 30 October 1770) was a Royal Navy officer who served in the Seven Years' War.
+Vice-Admiral of the Red Sir Samuel Cornish, 1st Baronet, FRS (c.
+1715 – 30 October 1770) was a Royal Navy officer and politician who represented New Shoreham in the House of Commons of Great Britain from 1765 to 1770.
+He served in the War of Jenkins' Ear, War of the Austrian Succession and Seven Years' War.

 Early career

-Cornish was born c.
-1715 and joined the Royal Navy in 1728, and having been promoted to lieutenant in 1739, he participated in the battle of Cartagena de Indias in 1741.
-In 1742 he became flag captain of HMS Namur under Vice-Admiral Thomas Mathews and served with him in the Mediterranean.
+Samuel Cornish was born c.
+1715 and joined the Royal Navy in 1728.
+Having been promoted to lieutenant in 1739, he participated in the Battle of Cartagena de Indias in 1741.
+In 1742, Cornish was promoted to captain and was appointed as the flag captain of HMS Namur under Vice-admiral Thomas Mathews, serving under him in the Mediterranean.
 He was given command of HMS Guernsey later that year and commissioned HMS Stirling Castle in 1755.
-In 1758 he transferred to HMS Union.

-He was elected a Fellow of the Royal Society in 1749.
+He was elected as a fellow of the Royal Society in 1749.
+In 1758 Cornish transferred to HMS Union.

 Seven Years' War

-In 1759 Samuel Cornish took part in some battles against the French.
-When Spain entered the war early in 1762 Cornish was appointed Commander of an East Indies Squadron, who, together with soldiers of the 79th Regiment under William Draper were ordered to attack the Spaniards in the Philippines.

-In the following Battle of Manila the city was taken after a siege of 10 days.
-This victory made Cornish a very rich man.
+In 1759 Cornish took part in several battles against the French.
+When Spain entered the war in early 1762 Cornish was appointed commander of a squadron in India, which, together with a British army under William Draper was ordered to attack Manila.
+In the Battle of Manila the city was taken after a ten-day siege; the victory made Cornish a rich man.
 He saw no further service after this battle.
-He became vice-admiral in October 1762, was MP for New Shoreham between 1765 and 1770 and was created a baronet in 1766, a title which became extinct upon his death.
+He was promoted to Vice-Admiral of the Red in October 1762, represented New Shoreham in the British House of Commons between 1765 and 1770 and was created a baronet in 1766, a title which became extinct upon his death.

-In 1765 Cornish purchased Tofte Manor, Sharnbrook, in Bedfordshire.

-He left his large fortune to his nephew Captain Samuel Pitchford, who at the head of HMS America, had also taken part in the capture of Manila.
+In 1765 Cornish purchased Tofte Manor in Sharnbrook, Bedfordshire.
+He died on 30 October 1770 and left his large fortune to his nephew Captain Samuel Pitchford, who as the captain of HMS America had also taken part in the capture of Manila.

 Legacy

-The town Cornish in New Hampshire was named after him.

-A 1768 painting of Cornish, along with his fellow mariner Richard Kempenfelt and his secretary Thomas Parry (a future director of the East India Company) went on permanent display at Queen's House in Greenwich in Autumn 2022.
-The painting is by the artist Tilly Kettle and was purchased by the National Maritime Museum, with assistance from the Society for Nautical Research.
+The town of Cornish, New Hampshire was named after him.
+A 1768 portrait of Cornish along with fellow naval officer Richard Kempenfelt and Cornish's secretary Thomas Parry (a future director of the East India Company) by Tilly Kettle went on permanent display at Queen's House in Greenwich in Autumn 2022.
+The painting had been purchased by the National Maritime Museum with assistance from the Society for Nautical Research.